encode/starlette/docs/third-party-packages.md

 Document your REST API built with Starlette by declaring OpenAPI (Swagger) schemas in YAML format in your endpoint's docstrings.

+### Starlette Compress

+<a href="https://github.com/Zaczero/starlette-compress" target="_blank">GitHub</a>

+Starlette-Compress is a fast and simple middleware for compressing responses in Starlette.
+It adds ZStd, Brotli, and GZip compression support with sensible default configuration.

 ### Starlette Context

 <a href="https://github.com/tomwojcik/starlette-context" target="_blank">GitHub</a>